Does Education Affect My Car Insurance Rate?

 What Can I Do if I Don't Have a College Degree?

 Keep in mind that young drivers (age 16 to 25) pay 80% more in car insurance.
-This makes every possible discount matter, especially a good student discount, which can cut 10 to 15% of your monthly premiums.
+This situation makes every possible discount matter, especially a good student discount, which can cut 10 to 15% of your monthly premiums.
 Also, rate increases differ based on the state in which you live.

 Tips for College Students with a Car

-Do note also that you may be able to get a much cheaper rate if you stay on your parents' policy.
-Even though adding you to their policy will raise your parents' rate, it will cost less than if you get your own policy.
+You may be able to get a much cheaper rate if you stay on your parents' policy.
+Even though adding you to their policy will raise your parents' rate, it will cost less than getting your own policy.

 Does Driving School Bring Down Car Insurance Rates?